 Among the chemical reactions involving fats, several types of transformations are distinguished.

 What are lipids, what is the classification of lipids, what is their structure and function?
-The answer to this and many other questions is provided by biochemistry, which studies these and other substances that are of great importance for metabolism.
+The answer to this and many other questions is given by biochemistry, which studies these and other substances that are of great importance for metabolism.

 What it is